LinkedInAttic/hopscotch/src/tl/README.md

 Setting your own template
 -------------------------
-If preferred, you can set your own template to render Hopscotch bubbles.
+If preferred, you can set your own template to render Hopscotch bubbles globally.
 To do so, call `hopscotch.setRenderer()`.
 This method accepts one argument, which can be either...

 - A string, which is assumed to be the name of a method that exists within the hopscotch.templates namespace (templates compiled during the build process are added to this namespace).
 - A method, which Hopscotch will call directly.